 EWG has given more weight to factors that raise particular concerns for sunscreens.
-EWG VERIFIED sunscreens may not:
+EWG Verified sunscreens may not:

 - I. Be in an aerosol or powder form, given the potential for inhalation - II.
 Have an SPF value below 15 or higher than 50+ - III.
-Have predicted UV protection much lower than its SPF value would indicate - IV.
-Include a banned FDA sunscreen marketing claim on the label, such as the word "sunblock."
+Include a marketing claim on the label, such as the word "sunblock," that has been banned by the FDA.

-Although a cosmetic company pursuing EWG VERIFIED is not required to make products available to consumers in the U.S., the company must comply with all Food and Drug Administration cosmetics regulations applicable to products sold in the U.S., including, but not limited to, the use of U.S.-allowed active ingredients and appropriate FDA-required labeling language and Drug Facts label for product categories that are regulated as over-the-counter, or OTC drugs.
-For any product whose label is in a language other than English, the company shall be responsible for translation fees through EWG's translation service of choice for the ingredient label and, if applicable, Drug Facts label.
+Although a cosmetic company pursuing EWG Verified is not required to make products available to consumers in the U.S., the company must comply with all FDA cosmetics regulations applicable to products sold in the U.S.,\ including the use of U.S.-allowed active ingredients and appropriate FDA-required labeling language and Drug Facts label for product categories that are regulated as over-the-counter drugs.